XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 ##### The `PriceOracle` Object ID Format

-We compute the `PriceOracle` object ID, a.k.a., `OracleID`, as the SHA-512Half of the following values, concatenated in order:
+We compute the `PriceOracle` object ID as the SHA-512Half of the following values, concatenated in order:

 - The Oracle space key (0x52)
-- The Owner Account ID
+- The Owner Account ID, `Account`.
-- The Oracle Sequence.
-This field must be passed to the transactions and it describes a unique Price Oracle sequence for the given account.
+- The Oracle Document ID, `OracleDocumentID`.
+This field describes a unique Price Oracle instance for the given account.
+The Oracle Document ID is maintained by the Oracle Provider.

+The `Owner` and `OracleDocumentID` uniquely identify the `PriceOracle` object and must be passed to the Oracle transactions.

 #### Example of `PriceOracle` JSON

     {
         "LedgerEntryType": "PriceOracle",
-        "OracleID": "00070C4495F14B0E44F78A264E41713C64B5F89242540EE255534400000000000000",
         "Owner": "rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW",
         "Provider": "70726F7669646572",
         "AssetClass": "63757272656E6379",